SEN Information Report

 9: The expertise and training of staff to support children and young people with SEN

 The Learning Support Department has a high level of expertise and training.
-The SENCO and Teacher in Charge for Autism have a range of qualifications to BA(Hons) and BSc level in Education and Occupational Therapy, Specialist Teacher qualification for teaching students with Specific Learning Difficulties and Masters Level in Special Educational Needs and Special Educational Needs (Autism) Additional staff within the LS Department are qualified to Diploma level in autism, Emotional Literacy Support Assistant, NVQ levels 2 and 3; ELKLAN Speech, Language and Communication Programme.
+The SENCO and Communication and Interaction Co-ordinator have a range of qualifications to BA(Hons) in Education, Specialist Teacher qualification for teaching students with Specific Learning Difficulties and Masters Level in Special Educational Needs.
+Additional staff within the LS Department are qualified to Diploma level in autism, Emotional Literacy Support Assistant, NVQ levels 2 and 3; ELKLAN Speech, Language and Communication Programme.

 Members of the Learning Support Department are qualified and experienced to deliver in- house training on a range of special educational needs to teaching and support staff.